Special protection for Stornes ‘hard rock’

 Stornes Peninsula contains many other minerals, such as prismatine, grandidierite and wagnerite which, while rare globally, are quite abundant in the Larsemann Hills region.

-The mineral-containing rocks are collectively known as 'hard rock' occurrences - a geological term used
+The mineral-containing rocks are collectively known as 'hard rock' occurrences - a geological term used to signify crystalline rocks (igneous or metamorphic) as opposed to ‘soft-rock’ which refers to sedimentary or unconsolidated material.

 Read the full Geoscience Australia media release.